-A.D.
-Nekipelov

-PROTECTIONISM OR FREE TRADE: A FALSE DILEMMA
+A. D. Nekipelov1 PROTECTIONISM OR FREE TRADE: A FALSE DILEMMA

 It seems that the question from time immemorial - "Protectionism or free trade?" - has been given an unambiguous answer in three recent decades.
-On the one hand, technological progress assisted acceleration of internationalization of the production activities themselves, blurring borders between domestic and international division of labor.
+On the one hand, technological progress assisted acceleration of internationalization of the activities themselves, blurring borders production between domestic and international division of labor.
 On the other hand, the fact that market economy has become a universal form of economic life's arrangement on our planet after centrally managed socialist economies disappeared forever, served as a powerful incentive for the process of world economy's globalization.
 It was supposed that disappearance of socialist economies would create the necessary socio-economic prerequisites for quick growth of the level of the world economic space's homogeneity.
 The main task was to a large extent seen in undeviating measures for the so-called "negative integration," associated with consecutive elimination of limitations preserved on the way of transnational movement of production factors.

 Certainly, experts also paid attention to barriers capable to slow down the globalization process.
 Here the main problems were seen in unequal distribution of advantages and costs between countries, originating in the course of comprehensive liberalization of economic life.
 Challenges were acknowledged, first of all for the social sphere, proceeding from the danger of institutional vacuum's origination in the course of deregulation of economic processes within national frameworks.
 Numerous research was dedicated to the monetary and financial system, the prospects of its evolution.
 However, the prevalent position was that all these problems cannot become an insurmountable obstacle on the way of historical globalization process.
-Solutions were seen both in enlargement of the world economy's
+Solutions were seen both in enlargement of the world economy's structure at the expense of formation and development of regional integration groups, and in coordination of national economic policies, and formation

-&lt;sup>1 Director of the Moscow School of Economics at the Lomonosov Moscow State University, academician of the RAS, Dr. Sc.
+1 Director of the Moscow School of Economics at the Lomonosov Moscow State University, academician of the RAS, Dr. Sc.
 (Economics), Professor.
-Author of over 200 scientific publications, selected works: "Essays on the Economics of Post-Communism", "Establishment and Functioning of Economic Institutions: from 'Robinsonade' to Market Economy Based on Individual Production", "Central and Eastern Europe in the Second Half of the 20th century" and others.
+Author of over 200 scientific publications, selected works: 'Essays on the Economics of Post-Communism', 'Establishment and Functioning of Economic Institutions from 'Robinsonade' to Market Economy Based on Individual Production,' 'Central and Eastern Europe in the Second Half of the 20th century' and others.
 Member of the Scientific Council of the Russian Security Council.
-He is awarded the order of Honour, order "For Merits before Fatherland" (degree 4).
+He is awarded the order of Honour, 'For Merits before Fatherland' (degree 4).
 Honorary Doctor of SPbUHSS.